 If the record is not amended pursuant to the student's request, TKU will inform the student of its decision and of the student's right to request a formal hearing.
 The student must request a hearing in writing, listing the specific information in question and the reasons for the challenge.
 Once the request has been received, the university will inform the student within a reasonable period of time of the date, time, and place of the hearing with sufficient advance notice.
 Students will be afforded a full and fair opportunity to present evidence relevant to the reasons for the challenge and may be assisted or represented by one or more persons of his or her choice, including an attorney, at the student's expense.
 The hearing will be conducted by a university official who has no direct interest in the outcome of the hearing.
 The hearing officer will render a decision in writing to the student, noting the reason for the decision and summarizing the evidence presented.
 This decision is final and may not be appealed.
-Should the decision of the hearing be in favor of the student, the education record will be amended accordingly.
-If the decision is not made in favor of the student, the student has the right to place a statement of explanation in the education record commenting on the accuracy of the information in the record.
+Should the decision is not made in favor of the student, the student has the right to place a statement of explanation in the education record commenting on the accuracy of the information in the record.
 This statement will be released whenever the record in question is disclosed.